-Chinese Chicken Salad is a popular lunch dish on many American restaurant menus, and is easy to make at home!
-This recipe combines plenty of crunchy vegetables with juicy chicken, crispy noodles, and a plum ginger vinaigrette for an impressive salad presentation.
+Mandarin Orange Chicken Salad is a popular lunch dish on many American restaurant menus, and is easy to make at home!
+This recipe combines plenty of crunchy vegetables with juicy chicken, crispy noodles, and a plum-ginger vinaigrette for an impressive presentation.

 Yes?
 No?
 Am I the only one who can hone in on a well-embellished chicken salad a mile away?

-Granted, the Asian/Oriental/Chinese Chicken Salad concept that has has become a staple on many a restaurant lunch menu is completely inauthentic in terms of Asian cuisine.
+Granted, the “Chinese” Chicken Salad concept that has has become a staple on many American restaurant lunch menus is completely inauthentic in terms of Chinese cuisine.
 Widely thought to have originated in California in the 1960’s, this twist on a chopped salad is an American creation.

-It’s also a recipe that’s broadly defined, varying in ingredients from the base of “Asian vegetables” used to the dressing.
+It’s also a recipe that’s broadly defined, varying in ingredients from the base of vegetables used to the dressing.
 As I see it, that just makes it all the more open to customization when recreating it at home.

 Inauthentic?
 Yes.
 A bit vague?
 Yes.
 Delicious?
 Absolutely!

-One of the hallmarks of a good Chinese Chicken Salad is an abundance of crisp, crunchy vegetables.
+One of the hallmarks of a good Mandarin Orange Chicken Salad is an abundance of crisp, crunchy vegetables.
 I like to make my salad with thinly-sliced red cabbage, iceberg lettuce, sliced snow peas, carrots, and scallions.

 You can swap out or add any vegetables you enjoy.
-Green Napa cabbage is a classic in Chinese Chicken Salad.
-For an all cabbage base, you can use it in place of the iceberg lettuce.
+Green Napa cabbage is a classic, and for an all cabbage base, you can use it in place of the iceberg lettuce.
 Red bell peppers are also a great addition, as are bean sprouts.

 To keep the texture consistent, thinly slicing or shredding any vegetables you use is key.
 You’ll need about a quarter of a small head of cabbage and lettuce for this recipe.
 Use your chef’s knife to cut thin slices along the long end of the cored wedges.
 The slices will separate into shreds.